adam-dej/sysadmin-script-collection/zfs-snapmanage-shell/README.md

-zfs-snapmanage-shell
+zfs-manage-shell
 ====================

-Limited login shell which allows management of zfs snapshots only.
-Optionally it can limit operation only to datasets specific to a given jail.
+Limited login shell which allows only `zfs` command.